tldrsec/prompt-injection-defenses/README.md

 ## Taint Tracking

-A research proposal to mitigate prompt injection by categorizing input as defanging the model the more untrusted the input.
+A research proposal to mitigate prompt injection by categorizing input and defanging the model the more untrusted the input.

 |   | Summary |
 | -------- | ------- |